bobbybudnick/SFS-Infrastructure/README.md

 Apparently the container scripting looks for the folder name and responds
 This causes settings to save properly and the database to stop being recreated
 Red herring - FATAL: role "root" does not exist
-Solution - dedicate a local VM to viewing VNC and capture with VLC - terrible performance and waste of CPU core
+Solution - dedicate a local VM to viewing VNC and capture with VLC - bad performance and waste of CPU core
 Solution - pipe x11vnc to VLC - piping-vnc-web might work but there is no RDP solution
 Solution - Guacamole uses VNC for same or different connection as remote - probably best
 Not quite sure where we were going with the solutions above but keeping it in there anyway